jaredsohn/mutetab/README.md

 MuteTab Chrome extension
 =======

 MuteTab is a Chrome extension that helps you manage the sound coming from tabs in Google Chrome.
-It helps you to narrow down which tab(s) are making sounds and provides browser-wide management of tab muting (pausing YouTube, HTML5 Video/Audio, and QuickTime and stopping others), including automatically pausing/stopping many background tabs.
+It helps you to narrow down which tab(s) are making sounds and allows stopping them (and pausing if YouTube, HTML5 Video/Audio, or QuickTime), including an option to do so automatically with background tabs.
 It does not detect web audio.

 ###Documentation/download
 http://www.mutetab.com/